G00411367/pands-problem-sheet/README.md

 Write a program that calculates somebody's Body Mass Index (BMI).
 Call the file bmi.py

-* The user is asked to input a person's height in centimetres and weight in kilograms.
+* The user is asked to input a person's height in centimetres and weight in kilograms
-* The code outputs their BMI.
+* The code outputs their BMI

 Code
 ```